 (Mohéli), Maoré (Mayotte), Ndzuwani (Anjouan),

 collectivities representing the sovereign people.

-and was amended 2001.
+casinos.
+This law was later amended in 2001.

 on the control and management of the Offshore Financial Services sector since 1998.